-The below terms and conditions apply to bookings made after 17th May 2021.
+The below terms and conditions apply to bookings made between 17th May 2021 and 30th September 2022.

-The below terms and conditions apply to bookings made after 17th May 2021.
+The below terms and conditions apply to bookings made between 17th May 2021 and 30th September 2022.

 Please read them carefully as they set out our respective rights and obligations.
 In these Booking Conditions references to “you” and “your” include the first named person on the booking and all persons on whose behalf a booking is made or any other person to whom a booking is added or transferred.